UoB-COMSM0166/2026-group-12/README.md

   </a>
 </p>

-**Feedback:**
+<p><em>Click the image above to watch the full video.</em></p>

+---

+#### Feedback

-1. The interface of game is very clear and comprehensive.
+1. The interface is clear and easy to understand.
-2. It is suggested that the number of maps should be more than one.
-Additionally, adding different types of terrain is a good idea to increase variety.
+2. More maps and varied terrain would improve gameplay variety.
-3. The win conditions still can be further expanded.
+3. Win conditions could be expanded further.
-4. The map could be extended, but the boundary still needs to be considered.
+4. The map could be larger, but boundaries must be considered.
-5. After a character wins, the monster can gain new skills (e.g., breaking through walls or an increasing movement speed.)
+5. After a character wins, the monster could gain new abilities (e.g., breaking walls, increased speed).
-6. The tongue-flicking mechanic is an impressive idea, because it’s more special than typical 2D games which only can run and jump.

-**Conclusion:**
+6. The tongue‑flicking mechanic stands out as a unique idea compared to typical 2D platformers.

+#### Conclusion

-We decided to choose second game as the game we would ultimately develop.
-The reason was that although first game had interesting and diverse mechanics, it would likely be more difficult to develop.
-Second game, in comparison, was relatively simpler and offered more room for development.
+We ultimately chose the second game for development.
+While the first game offered interesting mechanics, it would have been more complex to build.
+The second game was more manageable and provided more room for creative expansion.

+---

-### Twist ideas from members:
+### Twist ideas from members

-1. Core Transformation and Ability System
+1. **Core Transformation and Ability System**
 Create a diverse action system by combining the "consuming insects or elements" mechanic with "item-based transformations."

 > - Transformation Mechanism: Inspired by Kirby or Super Mario Odyssey, the protagonist can switch between different lizard forms by consuming specific insects or using special items.
+>
 > - Form Functionalities:
-Draco (Flying Lizard): Extends gliding distance, allowing the player to cross large terrain gaps.
+>   Draco (Flying Lizard): Extends gliding distance, allowing the player to cross large terrain gaps.
-Chameleon: Blends into the environment to become invisible, useful for evading powerful enemies.
+>   Chameleon: Blends into the environment to become invisible, useful for evading powerful enemies.
-Frilled-neck Lizard: Scares off predators or utilizes its frill for specialized gliding.
+>   Frilled-neck Lizard: Scares off predators or utilizes its frill for specialized gliding.
+>
 > - Elemental Infusion: By using its tongue to consume fire or ice elements, the lizard can imbue its standard attacks with additional elemental damage.
+>
 > - Biological Survival and Escape Skills
-Enhance combat depth by utilizing the unique physiological traits of real-world lizards.
+>   Enhance combat depth by utilizing the unique physiological traits of real-world lizards.
-Autotomy (Tail Shedding): An active skill that can be triggered when health is critically low.
+>   Autotomy (Tail Shedding): An active skill that can be triggered when health is critically low.
 The shed tail remains on the ground to distract monsters, granting the player a brief window of invincibility and a speed boost to escape.
+>
 > - Resource Cost: This skill consumes a portion of energy, and there is a cooldown period while the tail regenerates before it can be used again.

-2. Environmental Interaction and Secret Paths Emphasize the lizard's agility and map exploration.Multi-dimensional Exploration: Level design includes not only flat ground but also vertical wall-climbing and underground digging.
+2. **Environmental Interaction and Secret Paths**
+Emphasize the lizard's agility and map exploration.
+Multi-dimensional Exploration: Level design includes not only flat ground but also vertical wall-climbing and underground digging.
 Hidden Passageways: Secret paths—such as underground burrows or shortcuts inside tree trunks—that can only be discovered or accessed by specific forms (e.g., the Chameleon or a miniature lizard form).

-3. Narrative Goals and Arch-Nemesis
+3. **Narrative Goals and Arch-Nemesis**
 Establish concrete motivation and a final challenge for the player.
 Story Background: Define the lizard's motivation for the journey (e.g., protecting the forest or rescuing companions).
 Nemesis Design: Introduce the lizard's natural predator—the Snake—as the final boss.
 The final battle will require the player to master all previously learned transformation and camouflage skills to defeat this powerful predator.

+---

 ### Stakeholders